 - To develop annual work plans to guide activity.

-To represent the many disease areas we cover, Lung Foundation Australia is calling for expressions of interest to join the following committees:
+To represent the many disease areas we cover, Lung Foundation Australia has five consumer committees:

-- Chronic Lung Disease Advisory Committee – representing COPD and Chronic Lung Conditions
+- Chronic Lung Disease Consumer Advisory Committee – representing COPD and Chronic Lung Conditions

-- Rare Lung Disease Advisory Committee – representing Interstitial Lung Disease (ILD), Idiopathic Pulmonary Fibrosis (IPF), Pulmonary Fibrosis (PF), Pulmonary Arterial Hypertension (PAH) and Pulmonary Hypertension (PH)
+- Rare Lung Disease Consumer Advisory Committee – representing Interstitial Lung Disease (ILD), Idiopathic Pulmonary Fibrosis (IPF), Pulmonary Fibrosis (PF) and Pulmonary Arterial Hypertension (PAH)

 What is expected of a Lung Foundation Australia Committee Member?